s3anmorrow/brightspace-project-extractor/README.md

 > ![unzipped project folders](images/after.png)

 ## Requirements
-- Python 3.6 or higher
+- Python 3.6 or higher (easiest to install via MS Store)

 ## Options
 The script has the following options: